jerome-chua/jerome-chua/README.md

 # Hi, there! <img src="img/wave.gif" width="30px">

 Great to meet you.
-My name is Jerome, from Singapore, working as a software engineer, studying part-time.
+My name is Jerome, from Singapore, working as an AI engineer, studying part-time.
 I am constantly learning how to learn better, & I enjoy problem solving.

 ## 🔧 Technologies & Tools